(This article is a perpetual work in progress.)

 If you pull up along the road there – being careful not to get hit by either garbage trucks or the rare UP switching operation – and have a look down those tracks, you’ll see that they follow almost a straight line out to Corral Hollow in the foothills west of Tracy.

-At least, those tracks once followed an almost straight line out to Corral Hollow.
-These days, they come to an end under leftover gravel from the pits, just beyond the tree that’s left of center in the above photo.
+These days, the rails come to an end under leftover gravel from the pits, just beyond the tree that’s left of center in the above photo.

 Finding the A&SJ crossing on MacArthur, west of Linne Road